rickbeeloo/mini_myers/README.md

 use mini_myers::{Searcher, TQueries};
 use mini_myers::backend::{U32, U64};

-// Create a searcher with U32 backend (alpha=None means alpha=1.0, no overhang reduction)
+// Create a searcher with U32 backend
 // that is 8 queries in parallel (8*32)
-let mut searcher = Searcher::<U32>::new(None);
+// "None" is for `alpha`, see next section let mut searcher = Searcher::<U32>::new(None);
 let queries = vec![b"ATG".to_vec(), b"TTG".to_vec()];
 let encoded = TQueries::<U32>::new(&queries, false); //true = also search rc